-In 2013, the Hangzhou ground station was incorporated into the national marine satellite ground application system business operation, and was renamed "National Marine Satellite Hangzhou Ground Station."
+In 2013, the Hangzhou ground station was incorporated into the national marine satellite ground application system's business operations and was renamed "National Marine Satellite Hangzhou Ground Station."

-A second station in Hangzhou, the Yuhang [余杭] station (left), began in October 2008, and test operations began in August 2009.293 It began formal operation in March 2011.294 Since beginning operation, it has provided support to multiple maritime satellite missions such as the HY-2.
+Work on a second station in Hangzhou, the Yuhang [余杭] station, began in October 2008, and test operations began in August 2009.284 It began formal operation in March 2011.285 Since beginning operation, it has provided support to multiple maritime satellite missions such as the HY-2.